r4n4-singh/ARCSnake-Visualization/README.md

 ## Directory Structure
 Here is an outline of the key directories and files within this package:

+- `launch/`: ROS2 launch files.
+- `rviz/`: RViz configuration files.
+- `urdf/`: URDF files describing the robot structure.
+Optionally, you may use the following:
 - `config/`: Configuration files.
-- `launch/`: ROS2 launch files.
 - `meshes/`: Mesh files for the robot model.
 - `models/`: Model files.
 - `params/`: Parameter files.
-- `rviz/`: RViz configuration files.
-- `urdf/`: URDF files describing the robot structure.
+However, they are not included since they're empty directories.

 ## Needed Libraries
 Ensure you have the following ROS2 packages installed: